Zir'in: Israel

 Following the war, the area was incorporated into the State of Israel.
 The kibbutz of Yizre'el was established on the northwestern side of Zir'in in August 1948.

 The tower house

 In the 19th century this was described as the Castle of Zir'in, which was used as an inn (manzil) for travellers.
 A representative for the Palestine Antiquities Museum (PAM), Mr Husseini, visited Zir'in in 1941, and noted: "S-E. of Church in a lane a part of a wall about 8m. long with two rough courses of masonry...S. within house of Abdul Karim Abdul Hadi in an open yard more building foundations are visible to N. two medieval vaults known as el-Uqud."

-Denys Pringle believes the vaults are part of the destroyed Crusader castle, but according to Petersen, they could equally well be from the Mamluk time.
+Denys Pringle believes the vaults are part of the destroyed Crusader castle, but according to Petersen, they could equally well be from Mamluk times.
 Petersen, who inspected the place in 1994, notes that the appearance of the building indicate that it was constructed over a long period of time.